-Creating amazing visuals for your employee app is an important part of driving engagement with your content.
+Creating amazing internal communication images is an important part of driving engagement with your content.
 And that’s because we are literally wired to process images better than text.
 According to the Visual Teaching Alliance:

 - The brain processes visuals 60,000 times faster than text